CS-SI/dggs_tbx/README.md

 If you have ideas for releases in the future, it is a good idea to list them in the README.

 * Integrate DGGRID
-* Create docker image
+* Create docker image (add Dockerfile)

 ## Authors and acknowledgment
-Based on the work of Alex Kmoch
+Based on the work of Alex Kmoch and Kevin Sahr

 ## Project status